 - If "Selected Items" is selected, click on the "Filter" tab to open the selection page.

-- In the example below, I have selected a single item in a specific location.
+- In the example below, item 71 at all locations have been selected

 - Click "Save selected items" to save the filter.